-I am a seniorfourth-year at Caltech in the computer science option.
-My research interests focus on algorithms and algorithmic behaviourbehaviour, with a focus on algorithms in useful or unusual settings.
-I have research experience in several different fields, including information retrieval, computational biophysics, quantum computing, molecular programming, and causal inference.
+I am broadly interested in the design and analysis of algorithms, especially in useful or unusual settings.
+In the past, I have done research in several different fields, including information retrieval, computational biophysics, quantum computing, molecular programming, and causal inference.

 My CV is available.

 Nicholas Schiefer and Erik Winfree, “Time Complexity of Computation and Construction in the Chemical Reaction Network-Controlled Tile Assembly Model”, to appear in the 22nd International Conference on DNA Computing and Molecular Programming (DNA22), 2016.